 Original cowboy paintings are treasured by many as unique, classic pieces of art.
 Some paintings feature the life of the working cowboy, while others show cowboys in the rodeo arena.
 While most of the paintings depict the American cowboy (and sometimes cowgirls, too) others portray scenes of "cowboying" in other countries.
-Below are original cowboy paintings for sale on eBay.
-Please scroll down underneath the paintings for sale for good things to know before buying an original painting on eBay or anywhere else.
+Below are original cowboy paintings for sale on eBay and Amazon.
+Please scroll down underneath the paintings for sale for good things to know before buying an original painting on the Web or anywhere else.
 (Note: Not everyone agrees on the definition of an "original" painting.
 We briefly discuss this below.)

 Below: An image of famous cowboy artist Frederic Remington's classic 1902 painting "The Cowboy."